bumbummen99/php-menu/README.md

 #### Laravel 4

-Add `anlutro\Menu\ServiceProvider` to the list of providers in app/config/app.php.
-Optionally, add an alias for `'Menu' => 'anlutro\Menu\Facade'` as well.
+Add `bs4menu\ServiceProvider` to the list of providers in app/config/app.php.
+Optionally, add an alias for `'Menu' => 'bs4menu\Facade'` as well.
 The menu builder instance can be accessed via the facade or via automatic dependency injection by type hinting.

 Do `artisan config:publish anlutro/menu` to change the default Bootstrap 3-specific settings.